tlhunter/mig/README.md

 ## Development

-Checkout the project then run the following commands to install dependencies, build, and run the program:
+Clone the project then run the following commands to install dependencies, build a binary, and run the program:

 ```sh
 go get